Skip to main content

 8. The court sends Ceri and Rory a copy of the defence form, a notice of proposed allocation and a directions questionnaire.

 Notice of proposed allocation - this tells you which route (‘track’) the court thinks your case should take through the court system.
+This might be the small claims track, fast track or for more complicated claims the intermediate or multi-track.
+This series of guides explains the process in small claims or fast track only.

 9. Ceri and Rory discuss whether they can agree any of the answers to the directions questionnaire.
 They decide they can agree how long the trial will last.